 All of these, except the aquarium air pump, can be obtained from McMaster-Carr, for convenient one-stop web shopping.
 All told it’s about $75 in materials.

 A vapor-tight fixture with a half-inch hub.
 This is an industrial fixture, made from cast aluminum and used for outdoor or hazardous locations.
 It has rubber seals between the various parts to keep moisture out.
 In our case, we are using the seals to keep the mineral oil in.
 There are various styles and colors.
 These can be obtained at an electrical supply store or, like everything else here, over the internet.
 The price is around $40.
-Here are some examples of styles and prices.

 A basic air pump, the kind used to aerate an aquarium.
 Price: around $8.

 Clear quarter-inch PVC tubing.
 This can be obtained at the same place you get the air pump.
 Some pumps come with the tube.
-25 feet will run about $2.
+Twenty-five feet will run about $2.
 The length depends on how far the pump is from the fixture.
 We’ve run lines up to 40 feet.

 A length of three-wire 18awg SJOOW cord.
 Around $0.55 a foot.
 You could use any kind of 18awg wire, but we like to use SJOOW cord because it has a strong, flexible neoprene jacket and we like the look of it.
 Again, the length is up to you.